KevCaz/burningHouse/README.md

+# burningHouse

-# Our house is burning: discrepancy in climate change vs biodiversity coverage in the media
+This repository contain all the data, analyses and how to reproduce figures found in the articles *Our house is burning: discrepancy in climate change vs biodiversity coverage in the media* by Legagneux *et al.* DOI: 2BAdded.

+We use a standard R package to:

+  1- efficiently assess the quality of our code (here we simply use `R CMD check`)

+  2- readily share our code (see installation section)

 [![Build Status](https://travis-ci.org/KevCaz/burningHouse.svg?branch=master)](https://travis-ci.org/KevCaz/burningHouse)

 ## Abstract

-To be added.

-## Why this repository?

-This repository reproduces the figures found in XXXX.
-The reasons for using a standard R package are twofold:

-1- efficiently assessing the code quality of the code (here we simply use `R CMD check`)

-2- make the sharing of the code easy (especially if you have an adequate version of R, you will be able to install the package irrespective of your OS)
+> Scientists, policy makers and journalists are three key, interconnected players involved in prioritizing and implementing solutions to mitigate the consequences of anthropogenic pressures on the environment.
+We extensively scrutinized the scientific literature, research funding and press articles from the USA, Canada and United Kingdom addressing climate change and biodiversity issues between 1991 and 2016.
+We found that media coverage of climate change was up to eight times greater compared to biodiversity.
+This discrepancy could not be explained by different scientific output between the two issues.
+Moreover, climate change media coverage was often related to specific events whereas no such indication of a connection was found in the case of biodiversity.
+An international communication strategy is deeply required to raise public awareness on biodiversity issues, which in turn could provide rewards both in terms of increased research funding and discoveries.

 ## Installation

-We recommend to use the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) R package.
+The easiest way to install the package in to use the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) R package.
 Once installed, you can install the package using the following commands in your favorite R console: